 In general, use the default text size <font size = "7"> for body content because it is easiest to read from a few feet away.
 Additionally, don’t use all uppercase text for large blocks of text because it’s hard to read.
 Adjust font sizes to create visual hierarchy and use paragraph breaks to break up long blocks of text.

-- Full-width text and images
+- Full-width text

 - Voice buttons (Actions)